pmndrs/drei/README.md

 </Center>
 ```

-It adds two properties that do not exist in the priginal `TextGeometry`, `lineHeight` and `letterSpacing`.
+It adds two properties that do not exist in the original `TextGeometry`, `lineHeight` and `letterSpacing`.
 The former a factor that is `1` by default, the latter is in threejs units and `0` by default.

 ```jsx
 <Text3D lineHeight={0.5} letterSpacing={-0.025}>{`hello\nworld`}</Text3D>